georgepearman/europe/_posts/2015-06-24-booking-places-to-stay.md

 share: true
 ---

+We're primarily using (Airbnb)[http://airbnb.com] to book our accomodation while in Europe.
+With three people staying together, the price of an Airbnb is often the same or better than a hotel.
+Additionally, we are often able to rent out an entire apartment, which means we have the ability to cook and potentially save money on food.

 ### London, England

+We found London accomodation to be very expensive when compared to other destinations on this trip.
+We are renting a large room in this first apartment and will be staying there for the first two nights.

 <figure class="half">
 	<a href="{{site.url}}/images/airbnb_post/london11.jpg"><img src="{{site.url}}/images/airbnb_post/london11.jpg" alt="image"></a>
 	<a href="{{site.url}}/images/airbnb_post/london12.jpg"><img src="{{site.url}}/images/airbnb_post/london12.jpg" alt="image"></a>
 	<figcaption>London accomodation</figcaption>
 </figure>

+All of the places within our budget are about 30 minutes from the center of London when using public transportation.

 <figure>
 	<figcaption><a href="{{site.url}}/images/airbnb_post/london_map1.png" title="Approximate location of our first London Airbnb"><img src="{{site.url}}/images/airbnb_post/london_map1.png" alt="image">Approximate location of our first London Airbnb</a>.</figcaption>